OpenZeppelin/taiko-mono/TRANSITION.md

 ## Changes on this branch

 ### L1 Development Environment
+- I copied (from PR 3)
-- I copied the _L1 Node_ section of the `runme.md` file from PR 3
+   - the _L1 Node_ section of the `runme.md` file
+   - the `network_params.yaml` file
-- I placed it in the main directory (not _taiko-client_) because it is not specifically related to the client.
+- I placed them in the main directory (not _taiko-client_) because they're not specifically related to the client.
 - Following the documentation, I ran `brew install kurtosis-tech/tap/kurtosis-cli`
   - `kurtosis version` returns `CLI Version:   1.10.2`